Journal Description

 By exploring these themes, Banco Journal aims to contribute to a deeper understanding of how Islamic culture and religion intersect with contemporary issues in management and Sharia-compliant banking, offering insights that can inform both academic discourse and industry practices

-This edition primarily focuses on cultural adaptation in the context of Islamic banking and management, which forms the core theme of most of the published articles.
-Through a multidisciplinary approach, these articles explore how Sharia values and principles are applied across diverse cultural traditions and local practices.
+This edition primarily focuses on comparative global insights into innovative management and Islamic banking, forming the core theme of most of the published articles.
+Through a multidisciplinary approach, these articles examine how Sharia values and principles are integrated into diverse financial and managerial practices across various cultural and economic contexts.
+This includes a focus on zakat management, digital finance, and innovative banking solutions tailored to meet the needs of modern societies.

-The contributors come from five countries: Indonesia, Malaysia, United Arab Emirates, Philippines, and Uzbekistan.
-This geographical diversity reflects the global dynamics of the evolving implementation of Islamic banking and management, while offering comparative perspectives on contemporary issues such as social justice, digital technology, and efficiency in Sharia-compliant financial systems.
+The contributors represent a wide geographical spread, coming from Indonesia, Egypt, Turkey, Thailand, Nigeria, Malaysia, Brunei, and Libya.
+This diversity reflects the global evolution of Islamic banking and management while offering comparative perspectives on critical issues such as social inclusion, technological innovation, and regulatory alignment with Sharia principles.

-This edition also highlights efforts to bridge the gap between theory and practice, while supporting the development of more inclusive and context-sensitive regulations aligned with the objectives of maqashid sharia.
-By emphasizing local adaptation, this publication provides significant contributions to the academic literature relevant to the challenges and opportunities facing the Islamic banking sector in an increasingly globalized world.
+This edition also emphasizes the efforts to bridge the gap between theory and practice, supporting the development of inclusive, innovative, and context-sensitive management systems that align with the objectives of maqashid sharia.
+By focusing on cultural and regional adaptations, these articles contribute valuable insights into addressing challenges and opportunities within the Islamic banking and management sectors in an increasingly interconnected world.